 Before you install an add-in, it must be validated.
 Validation ensures that the file is copied to the appropriate location and that there are no name conflicts.
 It also guarantees that an existing version of the add-in is not overwritten by an older version.

-Once an add-in has been validated, you can view it in the Add-In Manager and use it in ArcGIS Pro.
+Once an add-in has been validated and installed, you can view it in the Add-In Manager and use it in ArcGIS Pro.
 To open the Add-In Manager options, follow these steps:

 - From an open project, click the Project tab on the ribbon.
 Alternatively, on the ArcGIS Pro start page, click Settings in the lower left corner.

 - In the list on the left, click Add-In Manager.

 When you open the Add-In Manager page, ArcGIS Pro searches specified well-known folders for add-in files.
 After the files are located, they are installed and appear on the Add-Ins tab of the Add-In Manager.
 The Add-Ins tab provides information about available add-ins.